FraunhoferIVI/helyos-documentation/docs/source/5-communication-between-helyos-and-agents/agents-and-helyos.rst

     Assignment object data format

 An easy-to-implement security mechanism is to check the identity of the assignment sender.
-This is an embedded feature from RabbitMQ.
-For example, if your agent should only execute assignments from helyOS core, you can filter assignments originated from the RabbitMQ account "helyOS_core".
+This is an embedded feature of RabbitMQ.
+For example, if you want your agent to only execute assignments from helyOS core, you can filter assignments originated from the RabbitMQ account "helyos_core".

-Agent requests a mission
+Agent Requests a Mission
 ------------------------

-Not only client apps but also agents can request missions to helyOS core.
-This features is useful for situations as the following:
+In addition to client apps, agents can also request missions from helyOS core.
+This feature is useful for situations such as the following:

 - A smart camera identify a new obstacle and requests a mission to update helyOS map by sending the position of a new obstacle.
-- A tractor requests a mission to ask assistance of another agent to execute a task.
+- A tractor requests a mission to ask assistance of another agent for executing a task.
-- A truck find itself obstructed by a fixed obstacle, it requests a mission to helyOS to remove itself from this deadlock situation.
+- A truck finds itself obstructed by a fixed obstacle, it requests a mission from helyOS to remove itself from this deadlock situation.